Orientation Step 2: Oredigger Camp

 - What to bring?

 Oredigger Camp is a brand new program designed to foster connections between incoming students and to current Mines students, faculty and staff.
-This is the first year for Oredigger Camp and will be a unique experience and opportunity for first year students to help solidify a tradition that will be present for years to come.
+This is the second year for Oredigger Camp and will be a unique experience and opportunity for first year students to help solidify a tradition that will be present for years to come.

 Oredigger Camp will be a combination of engineering related small group challenges, team builders, and curriculum based around self-development and leadership.
 This will be built around other camp style activities such as zip line, ropes course, bonfires, and other outdoor activities.